pengutronix/genimage/README.rst

 :tmppath:	default: tmp
 		Optional path to a temporary directory.
 There must be enough space available here to hold a copy of the root filesystem.
+:includepath:	Colon-separated list of directories to search for files
+		included via the ``include'' function.
+The current directory is searched after these.
+Thus, if this option is not given, only the current directory is searched.
+This has no effect when given in the config file.

 :cpio:		path to the cpio program (default cpio)
 :dd:		path to the dd program (default dd)